alphagov/datainsight-narrative-recorder/README.md

     *.leader

-The queue name defaults to _leader_ but can be overridden using the QUEUE environment variable.
+The queue name defaults to _narrative_ but can be overridden using the QUEUE environment variable.

 ## Format